18F/identity-analytics-etl/docs/source/02-Analytics-Query/articles/How-To-Run-Query-on-IDP-DB.rst

     cd /srv/idp/current
     sudo -uwebsrv RAILS_ENV=production ALLOW_CONSOLE_DB_WRITE_ACCESS=true bundle exec rails dbconsole

-It will ask you for password.
-There are only two db user account, and `rails dbconsole` will lead you to the app account, which means you have the **Write** access. **Please be very careful about that!**:
+`rails dbconsole` option will lead you to the app account, which means you have the **Write** access. **Please be very careful about that!**

+There are only two db user accounts:

 1. login.gov app
 2. Read only account

-Run this command on your local machine to get your db password:
+Run this command (with ``identity-prod`` AWS Account IAM credential) on your local machine to get your db password:

 .. code-block:: bash